4tronix/TestStuff/README.md

 Conversely, if your robot is turing to the left, then se the bias to the right.
 It varies with speed and battery condition etc, but an approximation is that a 10% bias will result in about 15cm (6 inches) change of course over about 2m (6 feet).
+Note that the bias setting does not affect the old style motor blocks.

 ```blocks
 // eg. robot leaves straight line to the right by about 10cm over 2m, so bias it to the left by 5%